Find a Doctor

 Some procedures are performed as a diagnostic step and others as therapeutic interventions.
 At times, large and small joint injections can help reduce symptoms of degenerative conditions or sports injuries and speed up recover, rehabilitation and improvement in function.

 Our fellowship trained board-certified Interventional Physiatrists provide the full spectrum of image-guided spine and peripheral joint injections/procedures.
-Consultation and services are available at our Boston and Quincy locations.
+Consultation and services are available at our Boston location.